Friday, July 26, 2019

 Soon they were ready to sew.

-"Billy will need to help," Veronika said.
+"Billy will help," Veronika said.
 "My feet don't reach the floor, and you will need to be up here with me, if you want to watch."

 Billy is always happy to help Veronika sew with the sewing machine.
 He thinks machines are fun.